wordshaker/jesswhite_4/_posts/2020-04-09-slo-sli-sla-post.md

 ## Service Level Objective (SLO)

 The top tier of these measurements and contracts is the Service Level Objective (SLO).
 An SLO sets the expectation for how available a service is and how it should perform.
-By no means are SLO's purely technical measurements.
+By no means are SLOs purely technical measurements.
 They require the input of a business and should be linked to both product and overall business expectation.

 SLOs are measurable, numerical values of systems availability/reliability.
 They go hand in hand with <a href="https://landing.google.com/sre/sre-book/chapters/embracing-risk/#xref_risk-management_unreliability-budgets" rel="noreferrer" target="_blank">error budgets, which are targets for the maximum amount of time a service is unavailable/unreliable in a quarter</a>.

-When it comes to discussing work, a team and product can refer back to SLO's to help determine it's value and purpose.
+When it comes to discussing work, a team and product can refer back to SLOs to help determine it's value and purpose.
 This is assuming it is a well defined "good" measure which doesn't increase work for a team because it's too stretched.

 ### Setting SLOs